A Forward Reachability Perspective on Control Barrier Functions and Discount Factors in Reachability Analysis: Forward Reachability Analysis

 \subsection{Example: Double Integrator}

-An example we introduce in this subsection is a simple double integrator system with the system dynamics, $\dot{p} = v, \dot{v} = u$, with state $x=[p \; v]^T$, and control input $u$, with control bound $u \in [-1, 1]$.
-We compute the (inevitable) forward reachable tube defined in \eqref{eq:def_minfrt} for four specific sets $S$ (Figure~\ref{fig:double_integrator}, first row) that are listed below.
-Note that, in the state domain where $v>0$, a curve $p=c-\frac{1}{2}v^2$ characterizes a trajectory that is decelerating from a positive velocity with the saturated input, $u=-1$, which stops at $p=c$.
-In the state domain where $v<0$, a curve $p=c+\frac{1}{2}v^2$ characterizes a trajectory that is accelerating from a negative velocity with the saturated input, $u=1$.
-The four specific $S$ sets are: \begin{enumerate}[label=(\alph*)] \item $S_a$ is defined as the circular region with radius $r$ centered at the origin.
-This set $S_a$ satisfies Assumption \ref{assumption:S} but is not control invariant. \item $S_b$ is formed by five curves, $p = -p_1+\frac{1}{2}v^2$, $p = p_1-\frac{1}{2}v^2$, $p =p_2-\frac{1}{2}v^2$, $p = -p_2+\frac{1}{2}v^2$, $p=-\frac{1}{2}v^2$, and the $p$-axis, as shown in Figure~\ref{fig:double_integrator}(b).
-This set does not satisfy Assumption \ref{assumption:S}, but is control invariant. \item $S_c$ is formed by two curves, $p = -p_1+\frac{1}{2}v^2$, and $p = p_1-\frac{1}{2}v^2$.
-This set also does not satisfy Assumption \ref{assumption:S} but is control invariant. \item $S_d$ is formed by two curves, $p = -p_1+\frac{1}{2}v^2$ and $p = p_1-\frac{1}{2}v^2$ ($p_1 > 1$), and two arcs whose radius is $r=-1+2\sqrt{p_1}$ that are tangential to the curves whose centers are positioned at $(-p_1 + r, 0), (p_1 -r, 0)$, respectively.
-This set satisfies Assumption \ref{assumption:S} and is also control invariant. \end{enumerate}
+We introduce examples of four different initial sets (Figure~\ref{fig:double_integrator} first row) and their FRTs (Figure~\ref{fig:double_integrator} second row) to illustrate the importance of the differentiability of its boundary for control invariance.
+These examples are based on a simple double integrator system defined by $\dot{p} = v, \dot{v} = u$, with state $x=[p \; v]^T$, and control input $u$, with control bound $u \in [-1, 1]$.
+Note that curves $p=c\pm\frac{1}{2}v^2$ characterize trajectories with the saturated input $u=\pm1$, $\ddot{p}=\pm 1$, that decelerate or accelerate until $v=0$, .
+The four specific $C$ sets are: \begin{enumerate}[label=(\alph*)] \item $C_a$ is defined as the circular region with radius $r$ centered at the origin.
+This set $C_a$ satisfies Condition~\ref{assumption:S} but is not control invariant. \item $C_b$ is formed by five curves, $p = -p_1+\frac{1}{2}v^2$, $p = p_1-\frac{1}{2}v^2$, $p =p_2-\frac{1}{2}v^2$, $p = -p_2+\frac{1}{2}v^2$, $p=-\frac{1}{2}v^2$, and the $p$-axis, as shown in Figure~\ref{fig:double_integrator}(b).
+This set does not satisfy Condition~\ref{assumption:S}, but is control invariant. \item $C_c$ is formed by two curves, $p = -p_1+\frac{1}{2}v^2$, and $p = p_1-\frac{1}{2}v^2$.
+This set also does not satisfy Condition~\ref{assumption:S} but is control invariant. \item $C_d$ is formed by two curves, $p = -p_1+\frac{1}{2}v^2$ and $p = p_1-\frac{1}{2}v^2$ ($p_1 > 1$), and two arcs whose radius is $r=-1+2\sqrt{p_1}$ that are tangential to the curves whose centers are positioned at $(-p_1 + r, 0), (p_1 -r, 0)$, respectively.
+This set satisfies Condition~\ref{assumption:S} and is also control invariant. \end{enumerate}